SOCI 325: Sociology of Science

 Please avoid bullet-point format.

 • You can discuss the questions in any order you like, and you do not need to respond to all of them.
-Read over them before you begin!
+Read them all over before you begin!

 Next class